Fujifilm X-A5 vs Sony A6000

 It is notable that the X-A5 has a microphone port, which is missing on the A6000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A6000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A6000 was succeeded by the Sony A6300.
+Both the X-A5 and the A6000 have been discontinued, but can regularly be found used on ebay.
+The A6000 was replaced by the Sony A6300, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-A5 or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.